stephenslab/rss/docs/FAQ.md

 A: Yes.
 If you have MATLAB available, you can use [get_corr.m][].
-If you prefer open source language such as R, [Nick][] and I are working on an R package [LDshrink][] that can produce the banded LD matrix.
+If you prefer open source language such as R, [Nick][] and I are working on an R package [ldshrink][] that can produce the banded LD matrix.

 ## Preprocessed data